-Information about university drop policy and dates is at this website: https://registrar.okstate.edu/.
-To drop this course, contact the Registrar's office, (405) 744-6876, or drop through Banner Self Service, http://my.okstate.edu.
+Information about university drop policy and dates is at this website: http://registrar.okstate.edu/.
+Click on "class schedules," and "short, internet, and outreach courses".
+To drop this course, contact the Registrar's office, (405) 744-6876, or drop through SIS (Student Information Services).